medallia/cnm-routed-plugin/README.md

   ```

 3. Initialize your vagrant VM.
 (Note that the Vagrantfile includes instructions
-to configure ip4 forwarding and iptables chains on VM provision.
+to configure ARP proxy, ip4 forwarding and iptables chains on VM provision.
-If this script is modified in the Vagrantfile, the VM will need to be
+If Vagrantfile is modified, then the VM will need to be
 re-provisioned using ```vagrant up --provision```)

   ```
+  cp cnm-routed-plugin/Vagrantfile ~/repos/docker-devel
   cd ~/repos/docker-devel
   vagrant up
   vagrant ssh